Effects of climate change on the water cycle: Salinity evidence for changes in the water cycle

 Essential processes of the water cycle are precipitation and evaporation.
 The local amount of precipitation minus evaporation (often noted as P-E) shows the local influence of the water cycle.
 Changes in the magnitude of P-E are often used to show changes in the water cycle.
 But robust conclusions about changes in the amount of precipitation and evaporation are complex.
 About 85% of the earth's evaporation and 78% of the precipitation happens over the ocean surface, where measurements are difficult.
 Precipitation on the one hand, only has long term accurate observation records over land surfaces where the amount of rainfall can be measured locally (called in-situ).
 Evaporation on the other hand, has no long time accurate observation records at all.
 This prohibits confident conclusions about changes since the industrial revolution.
 The AR5 (Fifth Assessment Report) of the IPCC creates an overview of the available literature on a topic, and labels the topic then on scientific understanding.
 They assign only low confidence to precipitation changes before 1951, and medium confidence after 1951, because of the scarcity of data.
 These changes are attributed to human influence, but only with medium confidence as well.
+There have been limited changes in regional monsoon precipitation observed over the 20th century because increases caused by global warming have been neutralized by cooling effects of anthropogenic aerosols.
+Different regional climate models project changes in monsoon precipitation whereby more regions are projected with increases than those with decreases.

 Convection-permitting models to predict weather extremes

 The representation of convection in climate models has so far restricted the ability of scientists to accurately simulate African weather extremes, limiting climate change predictions.
 Convection-permitting models (CPMs) are able to better simulate the diurnal cycle of tropical convection, the vertical cloud structure and the coupling between moist convection and convergence and soil moisture-convection feedbacks in the Sahel.
 The benefits of CPMs have also been demonstrated in other regions, including a more realistic representation of the precipitation structure and extremes.
 A convection-permitting (4.5 km grid-spacing) model over an Africa-wide domain shows future increases in dry spell length during the wet season over western and central Africa.
 The scientists concludes that, with the more accurate representation of convection, projected changes in both wet and dry extremes over Africa may be more severe.
-In other words: "both ends of Africa’s weather extremes will get more severe".
+In other words: "both ends of Africa's weather extremes will get more severe".